 Although some plants need more light than others, and some need direct light while others require indirect light, a lack of light is more often than not the cause for growth problems in houseplants.

-What kind of light does a pothos need?
+The kind of light a pothos needs

 The great thing about pothos, and one of the reasons it is such as easy-care plant, is that as an indoor plant it can survive in all sorts of lighting conditions.